 The information pertaining outside of any references made to Morabito’s article does not in any way reflect her views.
 These are views gathered from various LGBT members in the community who over time, have expressed similar sentiments along with the author.

 Organizational behavior is an interesting study among activists and volunteers who work together to improve the quality of life among oppressed groups.
 Members serving on committees, who are blind-sighted by hidden agendas, not privy to all information or proposed changes, are in danger of falling victim to the very facet which they vow to eliminate; oppression.
-Distrust sets in among members who now find themselves, victims of oppression; triggering dysfunction and obstructing the fluidity of the process.
+Distrust sets in among members who now find themselves, victimized; triggering dysfunction and obstructing the fluidity of the process.
 When a proposal to restructure the organizational reportingis presented as something which was suggested in prior months, with self-assigned roles and activities, a heightened sense of awareness among the oppressed members ensues and without any words exchanged, the dynamics within the group change.